 Vegan Diet

-Vegan diet avoids consuming animal products or animal-derived substances, such as meat; eggs; or honey.
+A vegan diet means not consuming animal products or animal-derived substances, such as meat, eggs, or honey.
 Some vegans also refrain from using animals or animal products in any form or for any purpose, such as in clothing or household goods.
 Read to learn more about a vegan diet.